 Jankovic was assured of taking the top ranking Monday from Serena Williams regardless of the outcome of the final.

+She already held the No. 1 spot for one week in August.
 “I feel that every day I am getting better and better.
 I am really working on my game, I want to reach my full potential,” Jankovic said.

 Williams became the No. 1 after defeating Jankovic at the U.S. Open final, but the American will drop in the rankings after losing her opening match in Stuttgart.